 Can You Get a Raise from Temp to Perm?

-If you’re wondering, ‘Do you get a raise from temp to permanent employment?’, then you should know that it really depends on the individual company.
-Some employees may give their employees a raise, while others may require salary negotiations.
+One question I get asked a lot by candidates is: ‘Do you get a raise from temp to permanent employment?’
+The truth is that it really depends on the individual company.
+Some employers may give their employees a raise, while others may require salary negotiations.

 In other instances, you may have to take a pay cut as your permanent role will come with extra benefits, such as gym membership, free parking, health benefits and more.
 If you don’t receive a wage increase, you may want to ask if a salary negotiation is possible before you sign a permanent contract.

 If securing an increased salary is essential for you, read our guide on how to negotiate a pay rise here.
-When you work with Oriel Partners, we would assist in negotiating the salary on your behalf.
+When you work with Oriel Partners, we will assist by negotiating the salary on your behalf.

 How to Convert a Temp Hire to a Permanent Employee

-Of course, if you’re working with Oriel Partners, our recruitment consultants could manage this process on your behalf.
+Of course, if you’re working with our team at Oriel Partners, we can manage this process on your behalf.

 1. Evaluate Performance